Withdrawing from Courses

 State Aid

-- Other State Aid: Aid awarded by states other than West Virginia will be reduced
+- Other State Aid: Aid awarded by states other than West Virginia will be reduced based on the policy and procedures of the state agency.

 Institutional Scholarship Withdraw Policy

 - Institutional Scholarships & Tuition Waivers: Scholarships and waivers are awarded to students under the assumption the student will successfully complete a semester.
 Institutional scholarships and tuition waivers will be reduced in accordance with the tuition reduction (refund) schedule.
 For example, if a student withdraws from all courses and 50% of tuition and fees are removed, the institutional scholarship or tuition waiver would be reduced by 50%.
-The tuition reduction (refund) schedule can be found at studentaccounts.wvu.edu/refunds and details how much a student's tuition will be reduced if they withdraw from all courses based on semester, course length, and week or day of withdrawal.
+The tuition reduction (refund) schedule can be found on our Refunds webpage and details how much a student's tuition will be reduced if they withdraw from all courses based on semester, course length, and week or day of withdrawal.

-- Departmental Scholarships: Departmental scholarship reductions due to total
+- Departmental Scholarships: Departmental scholarship reductions due to total withdrawal

-withdrawal from courses vary by scholarship.
+from courses vary by scholarship.

-- Athletic Waivers: SFSS will reach out to the Athletics Department at the Morgantown campus, and the appropriate staff at the regional campuses, when a student receiving athletic aid withdraws.
+- Athletic Waivers: SFS will reach out to the Athletics Department at the Morgantown campus, and the appropriate staff at the regional campuses, when a student receiving athletic aid withdraws.
 The Athletics Department has the final decision, using NCAA regulations, if and by how much the athletic aid should be reduced.

 Unofficial Withdrawal